Star Trek: Bridge Crew: Plot

 Star Trek: Bridge Crew takes place in the timeline established in the 2009 Star Trek film and sees the Starfleet ship USS Aegis searching for a new homeworld for the Vulcans after the destruction of their planet.
 The ship heads for a region of space called 'The Trench', which is being occupied by Klingons.

 Gameplay

-The game is played through four roles: captain, tactical officer, engineer and helm officer.
+The game is played by up to four players, who each assume one of four roles: captain, tactical officer, engineer and helm officer.
 The captain is the only role to which mission objectives are directly displayed; they are responsible for communicating these to the crew and issuing orders to accomplish them.
 The helm officer controls the ship's course and travel between regions through impulse or warp drive.
 The tactical officer is in charge of sensors and weapons.
 The engineer manages the ship's power distribution and supervises repairs.
 Each role except the captain may be occupied by a human player or by an NPC indirectly controlled by the captain.
 Both story and randomly generated missions exist.

 In December 2017, the game developers modified the game so that it can be played without a virtual-reality headset.
 Prior to that, the game could only be played using a headset.